 Unfortunately, a clause in the buying standards allows them to be ignored where there is 'a significant increase in costs which cannot reasonably be compensated for by savings elsewhere'.
 Unsurprisingly, reports from Sustain, our members, and the Government suggest that compliance with the standards is around 50% (see Sustain's submission to the Environment, Food and Rural Affairs Committee: Public Sector Procurement of Food)

-2. The Government Buying Standards don't reflect a planet-friendly diet, and fail to support good UK farmers and producers.
+2. The Government Buying Standards don't reflect a planet-friendly diet, and fail to support good UK farmers and producers and workers.

 Whilst the standards for some produce (fish, for example) are strong, overall they don't reflect the shift in public preferences and supply chains towards better food.
 The standards don't stipulate free-range eggs, for example, even though they are now the norm in retail.
 They are also not compatible with the changes needed to meet the UK net-zero targets (even though public sector food could lead innovation on this issue and normalise good diets).